 barbarian: -noun; a person in a savage, primitive state; uncivilized person

-I can understand why some would think I was being unkind to myself or self-deprecating.
-But I don't feel that's the case.
-I really do like the moniker.
+I can understand why some would think I was being unkind to myself or self-deprecating, but I really don't feel that's the case.
+I like the moniker.
+It works.

 My own mother would agree on certain principles.
-Hard as she tried, and much to her chagrin, she never could turn my sister and I into proper little ladies.
+Hard as she tried, and much to her chagrin, she never could turn my sister and me into proper little ladies.
 I will never be at home and comfortable in a dress and heels.
 Ever.
 Jeans, sweats, and t-shirts are my standard garb.
-Anything else on me, although I do clean up well when I have to, just makes me feel pretentious.
+Anything else on me, although I do clean up well when I have to, just makes me feel false, and fidgety, and grumpy.

 But let's forget about appearances for a minute or three.

-I'm in touch with the savage, primitive state.
-I think that is part of any creative soul, part of anyone who has the ability to look at the clouds and see elephants cavorting with goldfish.
-Most definitely there is a sense of savageness in making art.
+I'm in touch with my inner savage, my primitive wild woman.
+I think that must be part of any creative soul, part of anyone who has the ability to look at the clouds and see elephants cavorting with goldfish.
+Most definitely there is a sense of savageness in making art and in writing.
 There is a need to go to a darker instinct in order to translate the soul gunk into something tangible.
-At least there is for me.
+Well, for me there is.

 Uncivilized?
 Yes.
-While it isn't obvious to everyone upon meeting me, I tend to go against the grain of standard civility:
+While it isn't obvious to everyone upon meeting me, I tend to go against the grain of standard civility and social norms:

 -I'm blunt in my opinions and I don't hold back when I need to express them.
 I'm pragmatic and unfluffy.
 I tend to not like what everyone else likes.

 -I've never been a fan of Elvis Presley.
-I think his music is insincere.
-Right around the same time that Elvis was being lauded, there was a humble black man playing guitar and hopping across the stage and singing his heart out.
-His musical influence upon rockers for the past 60 years is tremendous.
-That man was Chuck Berry - he should have been crowned The King.
+I think his music has a ring of insincerity to it.
+Right around the same time that Elvis was being lauded, there was a humble black man playing guitar (Playing?!
+He made that thing talk!), hopping across the stage, and singing his heart out.
+His musical influence upon rockers for the past 60+ years is tremendous and largely untold.
+That man was Chuck Berry - he should have been the one that the music world crowned and hailed as The King.

--While I'm very well read, I really think very little of Shakespeare.
+-While I'm very well read, I think little of the works of Shakespeare.
 Sure, he came up with some great lines, and sure, you have to read his work with a nod toward the age in which it was written, but even so, it's all a bit overblown and fanciful.

 -I'm not girly-girl.
 I don't do manicures or pedicures or hairstyles or make-up or endless clothes shopping.
-I'm the one picking my teeth while others talk of fashion.
+I'm the one picking steak out of my teeth while others nibble on salad and talk of fashion.

 -I'd rather sit by the river eating a cold take-out hamburger than sit in a restaurant amid 50 other patrons and have waitstaff stop by every five minutes to interrupt my contemplation or conversation just to ask if everything is okay and do I need anything else.